sromero1992/pythonn_codes/README.md

 # python_codes
-This repository contains numerical implementations for solving differential equations in Python
+This repository contains numerical implementations for solving differential equations and data management in Python